Known limitations

 wallet history and unspent.

-propose_shieldingexists and wiring it into a caught-up sync pass is the planned path. - No mixed inputs.
+propose_shieldinginto a caught-up sync pass is the planned path to a background sweep.
+Coinbase keeps its own route,z_shieldcoinbase, because consensus leaves it no other one: a transaction spending transparent coinbase may not have any transparent output, change included. - No mixed inputs.
 Transparent UTXOs and shielded notes cannot fund a single send together.

 No transparent receive reconciliation pass